rajat19/DesignPatterns/README.md

 - Classes should be open for extension, but closed for modification.
 - Depend upon abstractions.
 Do not depend upon concrete classes.
 - Principle of Least Knowledge: talk only to your immediate friends.
+- The Hollywood Principle: Don't call us, we'll call you

 ---
 ## Design patterns